Soulton Hall: Sir Rowland Hill's renaissance hall

+He held significant institutional power, serving on both the Commissions against Heretics and the Commission for Ecclesiastical Causes, which granted him the right to seize prohibited books and items under both Protestant and Anglican rule.

 A scholarly appraisal in 2021 noted:There must have been an important master mason behind the house's design; if only we knew more about the original build.The hall is constructed of brick produced on-site, with Grinshill stone dressings.
 It is understood to be only the corps de logis (private block) of a much larger, more elaborate complex.
 Parts of this complex survive today in buildings now known as Soulton Court, which surround the original base court.